Recently updated

 This does two important things.
 First, it answers the question of why all this has happened.
 This is more than just a gift for Father’s Day.
 This gift also demonstrates that his contributions to the son’s life elevate him above anyone else the son can imagine.
 This is a tribute, a celebration, and a honor all in one.
 Every example that we’ve read up until this point is proof of why.

 But this does something else as well.
 I believe this also elevates Chivas Regal.
 The phrase “if you don’t deserve” is one that we use before something of exceptional quality.
 We often use it in front of things like love, respect, success, and wealth.
-If nothing else, it demonstrates that Chivas Regal itself is something that one deserves, which already makes it special.
+If nothing else, it demonstrates that Chivas Regal itself is something that one deserves, which makes the product as special as the occasion.

 Two great takeaways from a line that matches the structure of all the others.
-The success of that line is one of the reasons why I return to this piece over and over for inspiration.
+In fact, the success of that line is one of the reasons why I return to this piece over and over for inspiration.

 Cheat Sheet